Menstrual problems

 10. Fibroids:

-– Uterine fibroids are noncancerous growths of the uterus that can cause heavy menstrual bleeding, pelvic pain, and pressure.
+– In other words, uterine fibroids are benign tumor conditions of the uterus.
+Sometimes they can cause heavy bleeding in menstrual periods, pelvic pain, and pressure.

 11. Thyroid Disorders: